Via Dolorosa, the path covered with tears

 The sacred path of Via Dolorosa and 14 Stations of the Cross

 In the Muslim Quarter, along Via Dolorosa towards the Lion’s Gate in the Old City, there is the Praetorium or Prison of Christ.
-It is believed that Christ was imprisoned there before he was carrying his Cross.
-Today It’s administered by the Greek Orthodox Patriarchate of Jerusalem.
+It is believed that Christ was imprisoned there before he carried his Cross.
+Today, it’s administered by the Greek Orthodox Patriarchate of Jerusalem.

 Prison of Christ